alfatta/alft/src/blog/20200528-how-i-setup-my-pc-for-programming-use.md

 ---
 title: "How I setup my pc for programming use"
 description: "Discover how to set up your Manjaro Linux system for programming.
-Follow this comprehensive guide to install essential software and configure your development environment."
+Follow this guide to install essential software and configure your development environment."
 prev: false
 next:
   text: "How I forward my domain handled with cloudflare to DEV.TO"